jadijadi/lpic1book/1012_boot_the_system.md

 #### bootloader

-Bootloader can be GRUB (1&2) or LIOL which are great for disks less than 2TB.
+Bootloader can be GRUB (1&2) or LILO which are great for disks less than 2TB.

 	/etc/lilo.conf
 	/boot/grub/grub.cfg